SIR Epidemics in Interconnected Networks: threshold curve and phase transition: Modeling SIR spreading in interconnected network

 \subsection{The threshold curve}

-We have generated two different graphs of small-world network \citep{watts1998collective}.
-In layer 1, we have a Watts-Strogatz model with 500 nodes, a mean degree of 20, and a rewiring probability of 0.2.
-In layer 2, we have a Watts-Strogatz model with 100 nodes, a mean degree of 4, and a rewiring probability of 0.1.
+To give an example of application of the results obtained in the previous section, we have generated two different realizations of the Watts-Strogatz (WS) model \citep{watts1998collective}.
+In layer 1, we have a WS network with 500 nodes, a mean node degree of 20, and a rewiring probability of 0.2.
+In layer 2, we have a WS network with 100 nodes, a mean degree of 4, and a rewiring probability of 0.1.
 We have activated all potential edges between the two layers with some probability $\omega$ for the interconnection of these two graphs.
-For high, medium, and low interconnection levels, the values of $\omega$ are respectively 0.2,0.042,0.01.
-We have generated a plot of the normalized epidemic threshold $\tau_{c1}$=$\tau_{11,c}$*$\lambda$(A11) as a function of normalized infection strength $\tau_{2}$=$\tau_{22}$*$\lambda$(A22) for different interconnection levels.
+For high, medium, and low interconnection levels, the values of $\omega$ are respectively 0.2, 0.042, and 0.01.
+We have generated a plot of the normalized epidemic threshold $\tau_{c1}=\tau_{11,c}\lambda(A_{11})$ as a function of the normalized infection strength $\tau_{2}=\tau_{22}\lambda(A_{22})$ for different interconnection levels.
 The plot of epidemic threshold curves is shown in Figure \ref{fig:2}.

 We have taken various normalized epidemic strengths ($\tau_{c1}$ and $\tau_{2}$) and found that when the epidemic strengths are below the threshold curve, the infection is not spreading, whereas when the infection strengths are above the threshold curve, the infection is spreading.
 This is true for any level of interconnection.
 Through the following figures, we have shown how the number of agents in different compartments varies with time.
 The network topologies are the same Watts-Strogatz models as mentioned earlier.

-In the given scenario where the normalized infection strengths($\tau_{c1}$ and $\tau_{2}$) for both network one and network 2 are 0.4, and the inter-network infection strengths are equal with a value of alpha being 1, as well as a recovery rate of 1 for the agents of both networks, we observe that the epidemic is spreading when the level of interconnection between the networks are strong(Figure \ref{fig:3}).
-Conversely, when the level of interconnection is weak, the epidemic does not spread(Figure \ref{fig:4}).
+In the given scenario where the normalized infection strengths ($\tau_{c1}$ and $\tau_{2}$) for both network one and network 2 are 0.4, and the inter-network infection strengths are equal with a value of alpha being 1, as well as a recovery rate of 1 for the agents of both networks, we observe that the epidemic is spreading when the level of interconnection between the networks are strong (Figure \ref{fig:main}).
+Conversely, when the level of interconnection is weak, the epidemic does not spread (Figure \ref{fig:main}).